shaowuz/shaowuzhang.com/_pages/about.md

 Seminars
 ------
-I co-organize a student seminar on mixed hodge modules with Siyang Liu.
+I am co-organizing a student seminar on mixed hodge modules with Siyang Liu.

 Teachings